HoGentTIN/research-techniques-course/README.md

 ### Configuring TeXStudio

-Check the following settings via *Options > Configure TeXstudio*
+Check the following settings via _Options > Configure TeXstudio_

 - Build
-    - Default Compiler: `pdflatex`
+  - Default Compiler: `XeLaTeX`
   - Default Bibliography tool: `biber`
 - Editor:
-    - Indentation mode: *Indent and Unindent Automatically*
+  - Indentation mode: _Indent and Unindent Automatically_
-    - Replace Indentation Tab by Spaces: *Enable check mark*
+  - Replace Indentation Tab by Spaces: _Enable check mark_
-    - Replace Tab in Text by spaces: *Enable check mark*
+  - Replace Tab in Text by spaces: _Enable check mark_
-    - Replace Double Quotes: *English Quotes: ``''*
+  - Replace Double Quotes: _English Quotes: ``''_

-To test TeXStudio, open `syllabus/research-techniques.tex` and choose *Tools > Build & View* to compile the syllabus into a PDF file.
+To test TeXStudio, open `syllabus/research-techniques.tex` and choose _Tools > Build & View_ to compile the syllabus into a PDF file.
 This can take some time, without any animation on the screen...
 So, be patient.

 If this is the first time you compile a TeX file, it might be necessary to install some additional packages.
 MiKTeX will show a popup to ask for your permission to install these packages automatically.

-If there are any errors during compilation, you will get the error messages in the *Log* tab.
+If there are any errors during compilation, you will get the error messages in the _Log_ tab.
 Always mention the **exact error message** when asking for help.
-The easiest is to go to the *Log File* tab (after selecting the *Log* tab) and copy the entire content.
+The easiest is to go to the _Log File_ tab (after selecting the _Log_ tab) and copy the entire content.

 ### JabRef